Viso-Lake/Viso-Lake/README.md

-# Hi, I'm Fara — Senior Golang Engineer
+# Hi, I'm Fara — Senior Software Engineer

 8+ years in IT, building and maintaining backend services, APIs, and production systems.
 Focused on reliability, clean architecture,